dustinslane/fivem-propplacer/README.md

 ## Installation

 1. ![Download zip file](https://github.com/dustinslane/fivem-propplacer/releases/latest)
-2. Do not rename
-3. Put this in your resources folder
+2. Put the `propplacement` folder in your resources folder.
+Do not rename the resource (you *can* but you'll have to fix the html)
-4. Start the resource
+3. Start the resource

 ## Usage